dimitrisgiannopoulos/latency-bandwidth-simulator/README.md

   - Medium: 5 MB
   - Heavy: 10 MB

-## Contributing
-Feel free to open issues or submit pull requests to improve the application.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the `LICENSE` file for details.